Got Art? Try Apple Stamping for Fall Language Development

 But how do you elicit language with an arts and craft project?

-Start by laying the materials.
-You can get them out one by one to help keep the kid’s attention.
-You will discuss the supplies, and what you can do with them.(Oh, this is a good time to put a smock on the little guys.
-I use my husband’s old shirts.)
+Let me tell you, there are soo many ways!
+Start with laying out the materials.
+Talk about each item as you get it.
+Describe the supplies, and brainstorm what you can do with them.
+Oh, and before you actually open any paint, this is a good time to put a smock on your little guys!
+I use my husband’s old shirts.

 Hmmm, where do you think apples come from?
 Do they grow on the ground? (in/ on-prepositions)

 Cut an apple in half.
 Ask, “What do you think we are going to do with the apples?” (prediction).

-Include words like first, next, last. (sequence) Use verbs like dip, push, stamp.
+Next demonstrate what to do and include words like first, next, last. (sequence) You can easily target verbs like dip, push, stamp.
 Quantity words could be few, many.
-Then ask, “Okay, what do you need first?”

 If they ask for an apple, give them just the apple, not the paint to go with it.
 Say, “ok,, go ahead and stamp your apple.”
 If they don’t initiate a request, prompt with, “do you need something else?
 Ask me for it.

 Apples and a knife to cut them in half

-- Red and brown tempera paint
+Red and brown tempera paint

-- Paintbrush to paint branches
+Paintbrush to paint branches

-- Scissors and green construction paper to cut out leaves and caterpillars
+Scissors and green construction paper to cut out leaves and caterpillars

-- Black marker to make a caterpillar face.
+Black marker to make a caterpillar face.

 For this project, I painted the branches ahead of time for my littles.
 I also pre-cut some leaves and caterpillars, but older children can do that themselves.

-More Apple Activities and a Freebie.
+More Apple Activities and a Freebie

-Stop by my store to grab this Freebie.
-It comes in 10 and 20 apples so you can use it for data-taking as well as a motivational activity.
+Stop by my store to grab this open-ended apple tree freebie.
+It comes in 2 versions:10 and 20 apples.
+I created it that way so you can use it for data-taking as well as a motivational activity.